cea-hpc/fastiron/profiling/README.md

 # Profiling

 This folder contains summaries & flamegraphes of the different version of fastiron as they progress.
 It also contains Quicksilver's data for reference.

-A script is provided to gather data used by [fi-stats][https://github.com/imrn99/fi_stats].
+A script is provided to gather data used by the `fastiron-stats` binary.

 Another script is provided to achieve more consistent results when benchmarking on a laptop.